CHESSComputing/ChessAnalysisPipeline/docs/workflows/Tomo.md

 ## Inspecting output

-The output consists of a single NeXus (`.nxs`) file containing the reconstructed data set as well as all metadata pertaining to the reconstruction.
+The output consists of a single NeXus (`.nxs`) file containing the reconstructed data set and a metadata record that can be processed and saved or uploaded to an external metadata service downstream in the pipeline file.
 Additionally, optional output figures (`.png`) may be saved to an output directory specified in the pipeline file.

 The optional output figures can be viewed directly by any PNG image viewer.
 The data in the NeXus output file can be viewed in [NeXpy](https://nexpy.github.io/nexpy/), a high-level python interface to HDF5 files, particularly those stored as [NeXus data](http://www.nexusformat.org):